loginom/admin-guide-l10n/data-en/licenses/sp-key-activate-offline.md

 # Activation of Software SP Dongle for Offline Systems

  [Activation is possible in the offline mode](https://dev.guardant.ru/pages/viewpage.action?pageId=1278815) in the case of network unavailability ([online-mode](./sp-key-activate.md)) for the final user computer at the moment of SP dongle activation.
-For that purpose it is required to perform a number of actions.
+For that purpose, it is required to perform a number of actions.

 __1.__ To run Guardant Activation Wizard (GuardantActivationWizard.exe), to install the "Offline mode" option (at the bottom, leftward) and to press the "Next" button: